ju6ge/paperless-field-extractor/README.md

 As of now the following llm workflows are availible:
 - `/fill/custom_fields`: For all supported custom fields datatypes extract value from document content
 - `/suggest/correspondent`: Suggest document correspondent by using reasoning
+- `/decision`: Ask a true or false question about the document and set tags depending on result

 # Configuration